 Cricut Infusible Ink now also comes in small sizes just for the mug press.
 No more wasted material!

 If you have other sublimation inks, they probably will still work, but again the press is not optimized for those.

 Also, do not use iron-on vinyl or adhesive vinyl with the press.
 You can ruin the heat plate.

-The cost of the Cricut Mug Press is $199 for the regular price.
-There will be some bundles available at Cricut.com that will make the price a little lower.
+You can purchase the Cricut mug press at Cricut.com (or if for some reason they sell out, you can find them at Target, Walmart, Amazon, Michaels, Cricut.com that will make the price a little lower.
 I’m not sure when it will go on sale or how much a sale price will be!

 Ok, so now that you know all about the Cricut mug press, let’s use it!

 The first thing you’ll need to do when you get the Cricut Mug Press is to set it up.
 You will need a laptop or desktop computer for this step!